adewaleftk/adewaleftk/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=adewaleftk&theme=onedark" alt="adewaleftk" /></p>

-🚀 I am a Full-Stack Software Engineer with 3+ years of experience building Softwares and Modern Web Application.
+🚀 I am a Full-Stack Software Engineer with 4+ years of experience building Softwares and Modern Web Infrastructures.
 I'm passionate about creating high-quality, responsive, and user-friendly applications that solve real-world problems.

 🚀 I have a strong understanding of reponsive designs and web accessibility principles ensuring that all web applications are accessible to all users.
 I am dedicated to delivering clean, maintainable code that is optimized for performance.